slevithan/parseuri/README.md

 ## Parsing modes

-`parseUri` has two parsing modes: `'default'` and `'friendly'`.
-Default mode follows official URI rules.
-Friendly mode doesn’t require `'<protocol>:'`, `':'`, or `'//'` to signal the start of an authority, which allows handling human-friendly URLs like `'example.com/index.html'` as expected.
+`parseUri` has two parsing modes: default and friendly.
+The default mode follows official URI rules.
+Friendly mode doesn’t require `'<protocol>:'`, `':'`, or `'//'` to signal the start of an authority, which allows handling human-friendly URLs like `'example.com/file.html'` as expected.
 This change has several effects:

 - It allows starting a URI with an authority (as noted above).
 - It precludes friendly mode from properly handling relative paths (that don’t start from root `'/'`) such as `'dir/file.html'`.